qingzew/tfcluster/README.md

 2. support both cpu and gpu
 3. Data Parallelism and Model Parallelism for tensorflow
 4. only Data Parallelism for caffe
-5.support hdfs, you can put your datas, including data, model and so on
+5. support hdfs, you can put your datas, including data, model and so on

 # requirement
 mesos, distributed file system(hdfs, mfs), docker,  [caffe_hdfs](https://github.com/qingzew/caffe_hdfs)